vladivolgin/OOPJava/README.md

 # Fourth solution:
 Development of network applications in Java.
 Main goal of this work is developing a network application using TCP/IP stack protocols.
+The main task: The client, when accessing the server, receives a randomly selected Shakespeare sonnet from the file.